Sibusky/openai-chat-frontend/README.md

 [https://openai-chat-backend.onrender.com](https://openai-chat-backend.onrender.com/start)

-Or you can start the application on localhost.
+Also you can start the application on localhost.
 To do that follow the instructions:

 1. Clone both the frontend and backend parts of the app.